What you need to know about this course

 - There will be written quizzes most days.

-- MONDAYS we will have badges (content) quizzes (15 minutes).
+- FRIDAYS we will have badges (content) quizzes (15 minutes).

 We are learning skills, not material.
 The only path to mastery is practice (think sports or foreign languages), and this course is designed to provide a support system for copious practice.
 You will be challenged in many ways you’re not used to from previous math classes.